muchimi/JoystickGremlinEx/docs/overview.md

 ### Supports MIDI inputs

-GremlinEx can accept input from a MIDI controller.
+GremlinEx can accept input from older MIDI controllers.
 These controllers like the Korg Mini include buttons and faders that can be used to map to a game.
 Many MIDI control surfaces, while using an older protocol, can still be effective in a simpit due to the number of knobs, faders and buttons typically available on a MIDI controller.
 It's also possible to network MIDI via [RTP-MIDI](https://www.tobias-erichsen.de/software/rtpmidi.html).

 To use local MIDI devices, a [MIDI loopback tool](https://www.tobias-erichsen.de/software/loopmidi.html) will typically be needed to make the necessary ports available.

 ### State machine

 GremlinEx implements a state machine.
 A state is a binary entity that has either an on/pressed state, or an off/released state.
+A state can be seen as a virtual button, or a boolean (on/off) variable inside a profile.

-States can be set or cleared via any GremlinEx input.
-A state can be defined using other states using boolean expressions, and any expression state evaluates its value if one of the states in the expression changes values.
-States behave like input buttons, so mapping can be attached to states and they will trigger a press or release whenever the state changes.
-States are defined per profile and are mode agnostic.
+States can be set or cleared via any GremlinEx input using the Map to State action.

+The value of a state can also be defined using other states using boolean expressions.
+In this mode, a state gets its value from a computation of the dependent states in the expression.
+This value is updated whenevever one of the states in the expression changes values.

+States look like input buttons to containers and actions, so any mapping that can be attached to a button can be attached to a state as well.

+States can also be used as conditions.

+States are mode agnostic - so they exist all the time in a profile, and can be accessed by any mode, or set by any mode.

 This feature allows simple, yet interesting grammar based control schemes, such as conditions and compound mappings.
 States generally simplify complex mapping scenarios.